 And allow me to remind you—every decision comes with some kind of tradeoff.
 Nothing’s perfect.
 But the truth is, we can unleash more power and possibility when we let go of the pursuit of perfection.
 Nothing is perfect, but many things are good.
 When we give ourselves permission to look for the good rather than the perfect, we accomplish a lot more.
 Getting to the good can spark profound transformation.

-If you’d like to find out more about the 3T model and other practical leadership lessons, purchase my book, Learn, Lead, Lift: How to Think, Act, and Inspire Your Way to Greatness.
+To learn more about the 3T Model® and other practical leadership lessons, you can purchase a copy of my book, Learn, Lead, Lift: How to Think, Act, and Inspire Your Way to Greatness.